 2007, but that could not protect the oysters from the natural disasters ahead.
 The Texas Parks and Wildlife Department (TPWD) estimates that approximately 60 percent of oyster reefs in Galveston Bay were buried in sediment transported by the storm surge caused by Hurricane Ike in 2008.
 The drought of 2011-2012 took a further toll on Galveston Bay's oyster reefs.
-Freshwater inflows to Galveston Bay were severely limited and salinities became unusually high throughout the Bay.
+Freshwater inflows to Galveston Bay were severely limited and salinities became unusually high throughout the Bay leading to a higher incidence or parasites and disease.

 The most recent oyster reef maps available are from 1994, yet significant loss since that time is irrefutable, especially since Hurricane Ike in 2008.
-We do have some data on recent oyster restoration projects led by the TPWD, but we cannot report accurately on the current coverage of oyster reefs in Galveston Bay.
+While limited data describing recent oyster restoration projects led by the TPWD exist, we cannot report accurately on the current coverage of oyster reefs in Galveston Bay.